luizsamelo/ultramarathon-performance-viz/README.md

   while field median speed has declined — evidence of the sport's democratization.
 - Speed decreases and variability increases with distance (50 km → 50 mi → 100 km),
   consistent with a broader recreational participation base in longer races.
+- National dominance has shifted significantly — early decades were dominated by a handful of countries, while post-2000 shows broader global participation.
+- Countries with highest avg speed in 50km races are concentrated in Europe and East Africa.
+- The USA leads in total finishers volume, reflecting the sport's mass popularization in North America.